Fernando-J-Garcia/data-visualization-website/README.md

 # data-visualization-website
-Made with Jquery, and d3.js
+Exploring the possiblities with d3.js